 FRANZ FERDINAND: Infamous Assassinations TV - Days that Shook the World TV -

 26,167.
-June 28th 1914, Sarajevo, Bosnia: an open-touring car takes a wrong turn.
+June 28th 1914, Sarajevo, Bosnia: Aan open-touring car takes a wrong turn.
 Its driver tries to reverse in the narrow road.
 What happens in the next few seconds will cause the deaths of millions of people.
 Suddenly a young man steps forward, raises a pistol and fires two shots.
 His target is the heir to one of Europe’s oldest empires.
-(World War I & Assassination Cases & Bosnia) Infamous Assassinations: Archduke Franz Ferdinand
+(World War I & Assassinations & Bosnia) Infamous Assassinations: Archduke Franz Ferdinand

 26,168.
 In 1911 a Serbian army officer Colin Dragutin Dimitrijevic sets up a secret society named the Black Hand, dedicated to bringing all territories particularly Bosnia which have large Serb minorities under Serb control.
-(World War I & Assassination Cases & Bosnia) ibid.
+(World War I & Assassinations & Bosnia) ibid.

 26,170.
 Now the rival power blocks in Europe come into play with deadly effect ...
 In just a week a seemingly local incident has become a world war.
-(World War I & Assassination Cases & Bosnia) ibid.
+(World War I & Assassinations & Bosnia) ibid.

 63,991.
 The history of the twentieth century was defined by two global conflicts: the First World War began with a single bullet fired by a young Serb nationalist.
-(Assassination Cases & Bosnia) Days that Shook the World: Assassination of Archduke Ferdinand and the Death of Hitler
+(Assassinations & Bosnia) Days that Shook the World: Assassination of Archduke Ferdinand and the Death of Hitler